Crawling technicolor: Non-Lagrangian methods for chiral and conformal NG bosons

 where $\Gamma_{\mu\nu}$ is constructed entirely from local operators, including the traceless tensor $\theta_{\mu\nu}$:

 Then the scaling Ward identity for ${\cal B}_\nu$ takes the form

-For scale invariance in NG mode, the vacuum state is not scale invariant, so there will be operators $\{{\cal O}_n\}$ for which the right-hand side of (\ref{scaleWI}) does not vanish in the limit of zero momentum $q$:
+\end{widetext} For scale invariance in the NG mode, the vacuum state is not scale invariant, so there will be operators $\{{\cal O}_n\}$ for which the right-hand side of Eq.~(\ref{scaleWI}) does not vanish in the limit of zero momentum $q$: